naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 </tr>
 <tr>
 <td valign="top"> <code>nullable</code> </td>
 <td valign="top"> If set to "true", the field value is allowed to be empty.
-This rule will be checked on every variable, regardless of if it's defined or not.
-The rule's constraints defaults it to "false". </td>
+This rule will be checked on every field, regardless of if it's defined or not.
+The rule's constraints defaults it to "false".
+In other words, if neither `nullable` nor `required` are set, the field is required. </td>
 <td valign="top">

 ```python